-Ares Capital Management, our investment adviser, is served by a dedicated origination and transaction development team of 12 investment professionals, including our President, Michael J. Arougheti, which team is augmented by Ares' additional investment professionals, primarily its 20 member Capital Markets Group.
+Ares Capital Management, our investment adviser, is served by a dedicated origination and transaction development team of 14 investment professionals, including our President, Michael J. Arougheti, which team is augmented by Ares' additional investment professionals, primarily its 23 member Capital Markets Group.
 Ares Capital Management's investment committee has 5 members, including Mr. Arougheti and 4 founding members of Ares.
-In addition, Ares Capital Management leverages off of Ares' entire investment platform and benefits from the Ares investment professionals'

-significant capital markets, trading and research expertise developed through Ares industry analysts.
-Ares' industry analysts currently maintain research on over 600 companies.
-Ares funds have made investments in over 650 companies in over 30 different industries and currently hold over 300 investments in over 30 different industries.
+In addition, Ares Capital Management leverages off of Ares' entire investment platform and benefits from the Ares investment professionals' significant capital markets, trading and research expertise developed through Ares industry analysts.
+Ares funds have made investments in over 1,000 companies in over 30 different industries and currently hold over 400 investments in over 30 different industries.